trychlos/pwix-roles/README.md

     Returns an array with a result per role.

     The application should take care of **not** remove all roles for the currently logged-in user.
 This is not checked by the package.

     Available both on client and server.

-- `Roles.userHierarchy( roles )`

-    Given a (flat) list of roles, returns the whole hierarchy of these roles plus the depending ones.

-    Available both on client and server.